EBiSC/ebisc_deployment/docs/ansible.md

     ansible-galaxy install -r ansible-requirements.yml -p vendor/

-Download the openstack.py inventory file and put it in your inventory directory.
+Download the openstack_inventory.py file and put it in your inventory directory.
 This inventory file tells ansible how to find information about VMs on openstack.

-    curl -L https://raw.githubusercontent.com/ansible/ansible/devel/contrib/inventory/openstack.py > inventory/openstack.py
+    curl -L https://raw.githubusercontent.com/ansible/ansible/devel/contrib/inventory/openstack_inventory.py > inventory/openstack_inventory.py
-    chmod +x inventory/openstack.py
+    chmod +x inventory/openstack_inventory.py

 Check your private key is in group_vars/all.yml.
 These keys are copied onto the VMs, so only these users can ssh in.